JoshLG18/DSE-EMP-Project/README.md

 - Tables/ contains the tables generated in the project.

 ## How to reproduce the results
-- To reproduce the results, you can run the code in Coursework.qmd in a Jupyter notebook or any other markdown editor.
+- To reproduce the results, you can run the code within the project using the command 'make' within the terminal.